THE HOUSE OF DAVID

 David and His Descendants

 Are royal houses of Europe, Aristocrats and numerous commoners descended from King David?

 Who Was Tea Tephi, daughter of Zedekiah of Judah and the prophet Jeremiah in Ireland?

-The Jewish rules of Narbonne, were also descendants of David.
+The Jewish rules of Narbonne, were too descendants of David.

 David's seed was to be as numerous as the sand the the sea.

 Are the monarchs of Britain from King David of Judah?

 Evidence suggests that they are.

 Also descended from the House of David are some monarchs of other western nations,